xingzhou/containercafe/proxy/proxy-test-container/README.md

 `docker exec hjproxy /hijack/make_TLS_certs.sh test2` <br />
 `docker exec hjproxy /hijack/make_TLS_certs.sh test3`. <br />

-If you are using multiple openradiant shards, your your master cluster is different from default VIP: `192.168.10.2`, pass that VIP as the 2nd argument.
+If you are using multiple openradiant shards, your master cluster is different from default VIP: `192.168.10.2`, pass that VIP as the 2nd argument.
 For example, if address is `192.168.10.10`, execute `docker exec hjproxy /hijack/make_TLS_certs.sh test1 192.168.10.10`.
 Otherwise, the default address `192.168.10.2` will be used.

-This will create the certificates for this tenant, and the configurations necessary to run the tests for the given tenant.
+This will create the certificates for this tenant and the configurations necessary to run the tests.
 To view all the accounts valid for this proxy:
 ```
 docker exec hjproxy cat /hijack/creds.json
 ```

 ## Step 3: Environment Variables
-The certificate creation script will output a few export statements; for example: <br />
+The certificate creation script will output few export statements.
+For example: <br />
 ```
 # Setup docker environment:
 export DOCKER_HOST=localhost:8087